An Advanced At-Home Exercise Program:

 If you’re on the fence, try the Beachbody 14 day free trial, which includes tons of other programs besides “The Work.”
 As mentioned, I sampled a BUNCH of those programs, and here are my summaries (with the caveat that no trainer makes me smile and work as well as Amoila Cesar):

 “80 Day Obsession” is the program I’m currently doing.
 Compared to “The Work,” it is longer (in daily duration and overall length), lower-impact and lower-sweat, so I do supplement it with other cardio like outdoor hiking, but what I enjoy about it is its focus on abs and glutes.
 Update, I’ve finished “80DO” and it was amazing!
 Read my full 80 Day Obsession review here.
+Also consider the new Beachbody on Demand program by Autumn Calabrese, “9 Week Control Freak,” which I had mixed feelings about for reasons explained in that review, but overall liked.

 “Barre Blend” is a ballet and pilates-based, low-impact workout which uses low weight and high reps for a burn which targets the core and glutes.
 I got through three weeks of it after “The Work” and then switched to “80 Day Obsession” because heavier weights make me happier.
 PiYo is somewhat similar to Barre Blend.